 The award-winning Master of Business Creation (MBC) program at the University of Utah’s David Eccles School of Business is expanding.

-The priority deadline to join the online program in January is Sept.
+The priority application deadline to join the online program in January is Sept.
 15, 2022, and the full-time program is still accepting applications on a rolling basis for the 2022-23 academic year.
 Apply and learn more here.

 “We are excited to offer this new online option for founders who want to participate in this unique program to learn how to grow their startup companies,” said Rachel Hayes, dean of the David Eccles School of Business.
 “We know founders are busy and need flexibility to get the support they need, and that is why we created this new option.”